 Capturing panicle images correctly in the field can be more time-consuming than visually scoring the two primary panicle shapes.
-However, certain parameters, such as panicle area, color, and the presence of leaflets, are challenging to assess visually.
-While color is typically treated as a qualitative trait, the ability to extract precise RGB values from images offers significant potential for genetic analysis, as shown in studies like Zhang et al., (2020) on seed color in peanuts.
-By integrating high-throughput phenotyping techniques with deep learning, it becomes possible to characterize and evaluate the diversity of a large number of panicle images, enabling more detailed and objective analyses in quinoa.
+However, certain parameters, such as the panicle area, color, and presence of leaflets, are challenging to assess visually.
+While color is typically treated as a qualitative trait, the ability to extract precise RGB values from images offers significant potential for genetic analysis, as shown in studies such as Zhang et al., (2020) on seed color in peanuts.
+By integrating high-throughput phenotyping techniques with deep learning, it becomes possible to characterize and evaluate the diversity of many panicle images, enabling more detailed and objective analyses in quinoa.

 In conclusion, we developed a pipeline that can be directly applied to any set of panicle images without the need for prior model training.
-The pipeline is user-friendly, straightforward to execute, and operates efficiently without requiring expensive computational resources, such as GPUs.
-These features make it particularly well-suited for quinoa breeders working with limited resources, providing an accessible and effective tool for phenotyping that supports advancements in quinoa breeding programs.
+The pipeline is user friendly, straightforward to execute, and operates efficiently without requiring expensive computational resources, such as GPUs.
+These features make it particularly well suited for quinoa breeders working with limited resources, providing an accessible and effective tool for phenotyping that supports advancements in quinoa breeding programs.

 REFERENCES